 Let’s get started!

-Step One: Find Your Shed’s Purpose
+Find Your Shed’s Purpose

 This stage is all about brainstorming.
 Get your family together and let the creative juices flow.
 Maybe one person wants an artist’s getaway.
 Maybe another wants to keep a part of the shed for storage.
 Maybe you envision yourself retreating to the shed for some quiet reading time.
 Or hey, maybe you don’t want a shed at all but rather a place to house chickens or rabbits!